slabsxyz/legacy-docs/docs/technology/overview.md

-# Basic concepts
+# Important Concepts

-## Definitions

-Dippi is a **Permission-less peer-to-peer network for cryptographic tokens**.
-Let's unpack word by word:

-### **Cryptographic token**
+## **Cryptographic token**
-by _cryptographic_ token we mean any piece of _organized data_ which serves the purpose of singling out some _property_ to just one entity (person, agent, etc; depending on the context).
-For example, a private key in a [public-key cryptosystem](https://en.wikipedia.org/wiki/Public-key_cryptography) attributes the keyholder a unique identity by differentiating messages signed by said key, as well as producing secret communication (encrypted) communication, giving them agency over what they communicate to whom, while providing their identity.
+by <u>_cryptographic_</u> token we mean any piece of <u>_organized data_</u> which serves the purpose of singling out some <u>_property_</u> to just one entity (person, agent, etc; depending on the context), usually with **cryptographic guarantees** that it only belongs to that entity; i.e. cryptographic binding.

+For example, a private key in a [public-key cryptosystem](https://en.wikipedia.org/wiki/Public-key_cryptography) attributes the keyholder a unique ability to produce signed messages.
+The cryptographic binding here is the computational intractability of forging a signature if you're not the keyholder.
+The same applies to delegated signing keys or Decentrally generated keys.
+Cryptographic tokens are the basis for decentralizing identity, access control and operations in Web3, but are also the source of the trade-off between Web3 benefits and usability.

-Another example is simple username and password pairs on a centralized database, since they give access control based on the central authority's backend rules.
-In general, we called them "cryptographic" since their structure _hides information_ that allow asymmetric capabilities to the holders.
+Not all cryptographic tokens needs to be decentralized, though: Simple username and password pairs on a centralized database are one example, since they give access control based on the central authority's backend rules to each specific user.
+Here we have binding which depends on the trust on said centralized party.

-### **Permission-less**
-To be a _permission-less_ network means to be open for everyone to participate as a node, by just following the specifications to be one; there is no central authority who can modify the state and operations of the network, nor it is necessary to "ask for permission" to (i.e. get approved by) said central authority.

-## Additional concepts

-Additional concepts relevant to our vision and project are discussed further:
+In general, we called them "cryptographic" since their structure <u>_hides information_</u> that allow asymmetric capabilities to the holders, and **losing them** means losing said capabilities.

-### **Usability**
+## **Usability**
 It's common to say that Web3 has an "onboarding" problem, referring to the process of bringing new users into some specific user experience, but frequently leaving aside the fact that, even if onboarded, dApps' user experience by itself is lacking proper polish.
 When we talk about _good usability_ on Dippi, we refer to the property of a dApp to allow its users to operate without any special knowledge (about private keys, blockchain, tokens, etc.) with web2-like UX.

-### **Key Management Abstraction**
+## **Key Management Abstraction**
-Key Management Abstraction (KMA) let anyone store cryptographic secrets for later retrieval through simple and intuitive authentication to mitigate risk currently associated to private keys:
+Key Management Abstraction (KMA) let anyone store cryptographic tokens for later retrieval through simple and intuitive authentication interface to mitigate risk currently associated to private keys:

 1. **Loss risk**: Risk of losing your private key, losing in the process access to all associated assets.
 2. **Theft risk**: Risk of your private key being held by another unintended person/agent, which could imply loss of assets or inappropriate use of identity, even if you still hold access to them yourself.